 Erick “learned to sail in a Martin 16 with the Association Québécoise de Voile (AQVA) in Montreal starting in 2007 and was soon an active participant in their race training program.
 He discovered the 2.4mR when a fellow AQVA member, Scott Lutes, purchased one.
 He fell in love with the boat and eventually bought my own which I raced in several regattas, including two Clagett Newport regattas.

 Throughout its history, Clagett Sailing has successfully filled a void in advanced training opportunities for sailors with disabilities, and has been able to do this through the outstanding philanthropic and volunteer contributions of the tightly knit community dedicated to its mission.
-This training and support for the past 16 years has resulted in 19 Paralympic Medals for Clagett sailors: three Gold, seven Silver, nine Bronze.
+This training and support has resulted in 19 Paralympic Medals for Clagett sailors: three Gold, seven Silver, nine Bronze.
 In addition to several World Championship medals.

 Silver Medal- Sonar: